Alisha Glass

-Alisha Rebecca Glass Childress (born April 5, 1988) is an American professional volleyball player who plays as a setter for the Vegas Thrill of the Pro Volleyball Federation.
+Alisha Rebecca Glass Childress (born April 5, 1988) is an American professional volleyball player who played as a setter for the Vegas Thrill of the Pro Volleyball Federation.
 Glass played collegiate volleyball for Penn State, where she led Penn State to three NCAA consecutive championships.
-Glass won gold with the national team at the 2014 World Championship, and bronze at the 2015 World Cup and 2016 Rio Olympic Games.
+Glass Childress won gold with the national team at the 2014 World Championship, and bronze at the 2015 World Cup and 2016 Rio Olympic Games.
+As of 2025, she serves as the head coach of the San Diego Mojo.

+Glass Childress has 3 children with husband and former NBA professional, Joshua Childress.

 Career

 High school

 Glass played high school volleyball for Leland High School in Michigan, where her mother Laurie Glass was also her coach and grandfather Larry Glass was her high school basketball coach.
 She was a four-time first team all-state, all-region dream team and all-conference, is the National and State High School record holder in season aces (296), career aces (937) and career kills (3,584) and during scholastic career attacked at a .440 clip while also contributing 1,816 digs and 680 blocks.
 She was named "Michigan Gatorade High School Player" Year and Miss Volleyball for the state of Michigan.